Tips for Having a Safe and Fun Halloween

 Trunk or treat family in costumes

-Soon those superheroes, video game characters, witches and mermaids will be trotting up the front walks of the neighborhood to ring doorbells for the goodies within on Halloween.
+Soon those superheroes, witches and movie characters will be trotting up the front walks of the neighborhood to ring doorbells for the goodies within on Halloween.
 While I suspect that it is far more likely children will get the treat than try a trick, there are some things you can do this year (and every year) to make the holiday a safe and enjoyable one.

 Costumes